 Planning your route

 As you learn more about an area, you’ll start to build your plan.
-Adding map objects (such as markers, lines and polygons) allows you to identify points of interest, potential travel routes, zones, and other relevant information.
-Overlaying your CalTopo map in Google Earth provides the opportunity to further visualize your plan in 3D and tweak it as needed.
+Adding map objects (such as markers, lines, polygons, and photo waypoints) allows you to identify points of interest, potential travel routes, zones, and other relevant information.
+Visualizing the terrain and your map in 3D allows you to gain further insight into your intended plan and tweak it as needed.
 Let’s dig more into each of these features and look at how you can use them to plan winter backcountry travel.

 Add map objects to build your map

 What we call a “map” in CalTopo is actually just map objects that you have added at specific locations.
-Markers, lines and polygons are the most common map objects used for planning winter backcountry travel- let’s take a look at why you might use each of these types of map objects as well as some tips for getting the most out of them.
+Markers, lines, polygons, and photo waypoints are the most common map objects used for planning winter backcountry travel- let’s take a look at why you might use each of these types of map objects as well as some tips for getting the most out of them.

 Adding and adjusting map objects allows you to customize your map to your needs.